KFJC: 1959–1970

 KFJC signed on October 20, 1959, broadcasting from a broom closet at the old Foothill Junior College campus in Mountain View.
 The station broadcast from 5 p.m. until 7 p.m.
 Monday through Thursday, playing "study music" and pre-recorded educational materials.
-In 1961, Foothills Junior College and KFJC moved to their current location in Los Altos Hills; the station also moved from 88.5 to 89.7 MHz.
+In 1961, Foothill Junior College and KFJC moved to their current location in Los Altos Hills; the station also moved from 88.5 to 89.7 MHz.
 In 1965, the first rock and roll record was played on KFJC, causing the DJ Woody Muff to be reprimanded shortly after.
 The next year, however, Woody was rewarded; on April 2, the first rock and roll show was allowed to run on KFJC.
 It did not last a year, however, before it was forced off the air by more conservative staff members.
 By 1968, KFJC numbered 100 staff volunteers and was broadcasting from noon to 9:30 p.m.
 Monday through Friday.
 Rock and roll was making more frequent appearances on the station.
 In 1970, KFJC hosted an open mike session during a nationwide student strike that had also shut down the Foothill College campus.